 For that, we’ve all lost.
 Not just Clevelanders, Ohioans, or the NBA, but anyone who wants sport to mean more than just athletics, individuals, and schemes.
 Or at least any of those who think it’s important that places remain places and develop diversely (even Cleveland).

-In that sense alone, it can be said that LeBron owed it to all of us to stay home where it could have never meant more in this way.
-In that sense alone, we can see at least (and at most) a kernel of truth in the schadenfreude-and-sarcasm-laced claims that “Cleveland was totally dependent on LeBron.”
+In that sense alone, it can be said that LeBron owed it to everybody to stay home, where it could have never meant more in this way.
+In that sense alone, we can see at least a grain of truth in the claims that “Cleveland was totally dependent on LeBron.”
 In a real way, it totally was.
 When had there ever been a chance for one athlete to affirm an American city, a region, so powerfully?
 It was all teed up so perfectly.
 So many years of Cleveland being the butt of so many bad jokes, all to be made right thanks to LeBron, who’d restore balance by lifting Cleveland just as the new flatter twenty-first century took off.
 Cleveland: As good as anywhere else, and now, for a time, at least in this very real very measurable way, in the team sport where individuals mean the most, thanks to an individual who was born and raised here, Cleveland would be the best.

 These feelings would have been legitimate whether or not the balls had bounced just so to land LeBron with the Cavaliers as a rookie by way of the 2003 NBA Draft.
 No doubt these feelings would have come to the surface had LeBron wound up anywhere else to start his NBA career in pleas for him to exercise whatever control he had to wind up back home as soon as he could.
 No doubt these feelings are shared not just by Ohioans, but to some degree by sports fans across the globe, as evidenced in part by the visceral global reaction to LeBron’s decision.